dmbrownlee/demo/networkplus/README.md

 > ```cd ~/demo && ./setup networkplus```

 Once the setup has completed successfully, you should reboot the host before attempting to use GNS3.

+## Import the virtual lab network
+Originally, labs were setup with their own networks.
+In order to save you time, we are moving to a single, virtual lab network that you can use for all the labs.
+Please follow the directions in this [README](https://github.com/dmbrownlee/demo/blob/master/networkplus/labfiles/README.md) to set it up.